Pedro Claro Meurice Estiu

 Pedro Claro Meurice Estiu (February 23, 1932 in San Luis, Santiago de Cuba - July 21, 2011 in Miami, Florida USA) was the Roman Catholic archbishop of the Roman Catholic Archdiocese of Santiago de Cuba, Cuba.

 Ordained to the priesthood on June 26, 1955, he studied canon law at the Pontifical Gregorian University in Rome.
 When he returned to Cuba in October 1958, he was named vice chancellor and secretary to the Archbishop of Santiago de Cuba, Enrique Perez-Serantes.
 Meurice Estiu was appointed auxiliary bishop of the Archdiocese of Santiago de Cuba and Titular Bishop of Teglata in Numidia in 1967 by Pope Paul VI.
 On July 4, 1970, he was appointed archbishop and retired in 2007.

-In 2011, he traveled to Miami for treatment for a diabetic condition, where he died on July 21 at Mercy Hospital.
+In 2011, he traveled to Miami for treatment of a diabetic condition, where he died on July 21 at Mercy Hospital.